CYCNO/Youtube-Downloader-GUI/README.md

 The project is only for personal use dont violate any youtube rule.
 I will not be responsible for your any act.
-Also you cant use the project for money
+Also you cant use the project for personal benefit

 Thanks,
 CYCNO